 This is a smart fitness watch with big dreams, specifically, for your wellbeing.
 It has as much concern over your mental state as your physical.
-It has an ECG sensor to detect irregularities with your heart rate, but the stress monitoring is where it really shines, offering mindfulness and meditation sessions.
-Although these are only for Fitbit Premium subscribers, you do get six months free to try it.
+It has an ECG sensor to detect irregularities with your heart rate, but stress monitoring is where it really shines, offering mindfulness and meditation sessions.
+Although these are only for Fitbit Premium subscribers, you get six months free to try it.

 A nice touch is that it’s compatible with Google Assistant and Alexa.

 The Fitbit Sense has a waterproof rating of 5ATM.